Skip to content

 Facts

-Five Dipper stars – Mizar, Alioth, Merak, Phecda and Megrez – are all class A stars with an estimated age of around 300 million years.
-They belong to the Ursa Major Moving Group, a group of stars that were formed in the same molecular cloud and share common velocities and motion through space.
-Dubhe and Alkaid, the easternmost star of the Big Dipper, do not share a common origin with the other stars nor do they have the same proper motion.
-As a result, the Big Dipper asterism will not stay the same over time and it will eventually dissipate.
+Five Dipper stars – MizarAliothMerakPhecda and Megrez – are all class A stars with an estimated age of around 300 million years.
+They belong to the Ursa Major moving group (Collinder 285), a group of stars that formed in the same molecular cloud at around the same time.
+These stars share common velocities and motion through space.

-Big Dipper stars, image: Wikisky
+Big Dipper stars, image: Stellarium

 In the ancient Arabic-speaking world, the stars of the Big Dipper represented a funeral procession.
-The stars that form the Dipper’s handle – Alkaid, Mizar and Alioth – represented mourners, while the stars of the Dipper’s bowl – Megrez, Phecda, Dubhe and Merak – represented the coffin.
+The stars that form the Dipper’s handle – AlkaidMizar and Alioth – represented mourners, while the stars of the Dipper’s bowl – MegrezPhecda, Dubhe and Merak – represented the coffin.
 Their slow motion around Polaris and the north celestial pole was associated with the slow movement of a funeral procession.

 Pointer Stars

-Dubhe and Merak are known as the Pointer Stars (or simply the Pointers) because they point the way to Polaris and are commonly used to find true north.
+Dubhe and Merak are known as the Pointer Stars (or simply the Pointers) because they are commonly used to find true north.
+The two stars point the way to Polaris, the nearest visible star to the north celestial pole.
 An imaginary line drawn from Merak through Dubhe and extended by about five times the distance between the two stars leads directly to the North Star.
-Polaris is the brightest star along this imaginary line.

-Polaris (Alpha Ursae Minoris) as seen by the Hubble Space Telescope, image: NASA/HST
+Polaris (Alpha Ursae Minoris) as seen by the Hubble Space Telescope, image: NASA/HST (CC BY 3.0)

 Name